 This period also saw the Suffragette movement use militant tactics in their struggles for the vote for women.

-The start of World War One resulted in the suspension of party politics and labour movement struggle.
+The start of World War One resulted in the official suspension of party politics and labour movement struggle, although strikes contiuned through the war.
 Following the end of the war in 1918, 1919 saw a large increase in strikes, police uprisings, several armed forces’ mutinies and mass resistance among the working class.

 There were mass strikes again in 1921 in response to wage decreases and increasing unemployment.
 The Minority Movement was launched in 1924 with 200,000 trade union members in the major sectors.
 Its aim was to overthrow capitalism, the emancipation of workers from oppression and exploitation and to set up a socialist commonwealth.
 Miners strikes continued in 1925 and the government backed down because it was not ready for a confrontation with the labour movement.